Welcome to Boarding

 Meet the House staff

 Resident Duty Staff: We have several staff from the Senior School who do duties in White House who are always willing to help or lend an ear throughout the week.
-These include Mrs Lace (Drama and DSP) and Miss Stewart (Music Graduate).

 House locations